 Maintain high availability and resolve incidents quickly by using real-time infrastructure signals to drive your operations.
-By integrating with Prometheus Alertmanager, you can detect performance degradation or system failures before they result in downtime.
+WEM bundles Alertmanager as a managed subprocess and enables the Alerts panel automatically, so you can detect performance degradation or system failures before they result in downtime without installing or configuring anything separately.

 Understanding alert sources and severity